wxWidgets/wxWidgets/docs/readme.txt

 Platforms Supported
 -------------------

-wxWidgets currently supports the following primary platforms:
+This version of wxWidgets supports the following primary platforms:

 * Windows XP, Vista, 7, 8 and 10 (32/64 bits).
 * Most Unix variants using the GTK+ toolkit (version 2.6 or newer)